COBRAPROsimulator/COBRAPRO/paper/paper.md

 - **Parameter identifiability analysis:**
   - Local sensitivity analysis (LSA): Perturbs parameters around their nominal values and evaluates their sensitivity with respect to voltage and SOC
   - Correlation analysis: Calculates linear correlation between two parameters
-  - Given sensitivity and correlation index threshold, determines the set of identifiable parameters
+  - Utilizes given sensitivity and correlation index thresholds to determine the set of identifiable parameters

 # Example: Case Study on LG 21700-M50T Cells

-As a demonstration of COBRAPRO, we conduct a case study aimed at parameterizing a fresh LG 21700-M50T cell using the C/20 capacity test, HPPC, and driving cycle data [@pozzato_data_2022].
+As a demonstration of COBRAPRO, we conducted a case study aimed at parameterizing a fresh LG 21700-M50T cell using the C/20 capacity test, HPPC, and driving cycle data [@pozzato_data_2022].
 In this example, we break down the identification problem by systematically grouping parameters for each identification step, as shown in \autoref{fig:flowchart}.
-This multi-step approach aims to improve the identifiability of parameters instead of identifying all the unknown parameters simulataneously [@arunachalam_full_2019].
+This multi-step approach aims to improve the identifiability of parameters instead of identifying all the unknown parameters simultaneously [@arunachalam_full_2019].

 ![Case study: Parameter identification procedure on LG 21700-M50T cells.\label{fig:flowchart}](example_flowchart.pdf){ width=100% }

 First, the geometric parameters and open-circuit potential functions are extracted from measurements conducted in cell tear-down and half-cell experiments on LG 21700-M50 cells, as reported by [@chen_development_2020].
 Next, the C/20 capacity test data is used to identify the stoichiometric parameters in the example code `DFN_pso_0_05C.m`.
-Then, a parameter identifiability study is conducted comprising of LSA and correlation analysis to pinpoint parameters with high sensitivity to HPPC voltage and SOC while maintaining low correlation with other parameters (`DFN_LSA_Corr_HPPC.mat`).
+We then conduct a parameter identifiability study, comprising of LSA and correlation analysis, to pinpoint parameters with high sensitivity to HPPC voltage and SOC while maintaining low correlation with other parameters (`DFN_LSA_Corr_HPPC.mat`).
 Next, we calibrate the identifiable electrolyte transport and kinetic parameters using HPPC data in the example code `DFN_pso_HPPC.m`.
 Finally, validation of the identified parameters is carried out on the urban dynamometer driving schedule (UDDS) data in the `DFN_UDDS_validation.m` code.
 The `DFN_pso_0_05C.m` and `DFN_pso_HPPC.m` files are located in the `Examples/Parameter_Identification_Routines` directory and `DFN_UDDS_validation.m` is located in the `Examples/Parameter_Identification_Results` directory.

 ## C/20 Capacity Test Identification

 In `DFN_pso_0_05C.m`, the `User Input` section is used to define the parameter names, the upper and lower parameter bounds for the PSO, experimental data, etc. A preview of the `User Input` section is provided here.

-First, load the `Parameters_LG_INR21700_M50.m` function, which outputs a `param` structure containing the nominal DFN parameters for a LG INR21700-M50 cell [@chen_development_2020] and the DFN simulation settings, e.g., discretization method, DAE initialization method, constant or variable current type, and so forth:
+First, load the `Parameters_LG_INR21700_M50.m` function, which outputs a `param` structure containing the nominal DFN parameters for a LG INR21700-M50 cell [@chen_development_2020] and the DFN simulation settings, e.g., discretization method, DAE initialization method, constant or variable current type, and etc.:
 ```MATLAB
 %% User Input
 % Load nominal parameters